rautiais/ot-harjoitustyo/volleystats-app/dokumentaatio/kayttoohje.md

 ### Starting a game

 You can click _Start new game_ and then you get a time stamp of when the game has been started.
-Then you can click the Game-button and you get the game view where you can see the players in the game.
+When clicking that game's button and you get the game view where you can see the players in the game.

 ![Players view](./images/players.png)
 ![Players view](./images/game_view.png)

 ### Adding statistics

-You can add both passing and serving statistics to each player.
-You can see the passing and serving average per player but also for the whole team.
+We added another player to the roster and started a new game.
+Now you can add both passing and serving scores to each player.
+You can see the passing and serving average statistics per player and for the whole team.

 ![Game view with statistics](./images/game_view_with_stats.png)

 ### Ending a game

-After clicking "End Game", you can't modify the scores anymore but you can still check the statistics when you click the game open again.
+After clicking _End Game_, you can't modify the scores anymore but you can still check the statistics when you click the game open again.

 ![Games view](./images/player_view_with_games.png)
 ![End game](./images/endgame.png)